Applied Optoelectronics Inc (AAOI) Shares Soar Above 1-Year High - News Heater

-Applied Optoelectronics Inc (NASDAQ: AAOI)’s stock price has plunge by 2.06relation to previous closing price of 9.69.
-Nevertheless, the company has seen a 33.11% surge in its stock price over the last five trading sessions.
-GlobeNewsWire reported 2023-10-19 that SUGAR LAND, Texas, Oct.
-19, 2023 (GLOBE NEWSWIRE) — Applied Optoelectronics, Inc. (NASDAQ: AAOI), a leading provider of fiber-optic access network products for the cable broadband, internet datacenter, telecom and fiber-to-the-home (FTTH) markets, today announced that it will release financial results for its third quarter ended September 30, 2023 on Thursday, November 9, 2023.
+The stock of Applied Optoelectronics Inc (NASDAQ: AAOI) has increased by 5.39 when compared to last closing price of 9.36.
+Despite this, the company has experienced a 1.86% gain in its stock price over the last five trading sessions.
+Seeking Alpha reported 2023-11-09 that Applied Optoelectronics, Inc. (AAOI) Q3 2023 Earnings Call Transcript

 Is It Worth Investing in Applied Optoelectronics Inc (NASDAQ: AAOI) Right Now?